History of the Jews in France: Antisemitism and Jewish emigration

 On 23 March 2018, an 85-year-old French Jewish woman and Holocaust survivor, Mireille Knoll, was found dead in her apartment in the east of the French capital, where she lived alone.

-She was murdered by two Muslim suspects, one of which she had known since he was a child.
-The chief rabbi of Paris, Haïm Korsia, wrote on Twitter that he was "horrified" by the killing.
+According to the World Zionist Organization, in the first seven months of 2024 an estimated 1600 French Jews emigrated to Israel (a 50% increase over the same period the previous year).
+The organization also noted a 335% increase in the amount of French Jews opening "aliyah" files in France.